status-im/specs/docs/stable/6-payloads.md

 #### Content types

-Content types are required for a proper interpretation of incoming messages.
-Not each message is plain text but may carry a different information.
+A node requires content types for a proper interpretation of incoming messages.
+Not each message is plain text but may carry different information.

 The following content types MUST be supported:
 * `TEXT_PLAIN` identifies a message which content is a plaintext.

-There are also other content types that MAY be implemented by the client:
+There are other content types that MAY be implemented by the client:
 * `STICKER`
 * `STATUS`
 * `EMOJI`